1900 Galveston hurricane: Galveston

 On the morning of September 9, one of the few ships at the Galveston wharfs to survive the storm, the Pherabe, set sail and arrived in Texas City on the western side of Galveston Bay with a group of messengers from the city.
 When they reached the telegraph office in Houston early on September 10, a short message was sent to Texas Governor Joseph D. Sayers and U.S. President William McKinley: "I have been deputized by the mayor and Citizen's Committee of Galveston to inform you that the city of Galveston is in ruins."
 The messengers reported an estimated five hundred dead; this was initially considered to be an exaggeration.
 The citizens of Houston knew a powerful storm had blown through and had prepared to provide assistance.
 Workers set out by rail and ship for the island almost immediately.
 Rescuers arrived to find the city completely destroyed.

 A survey conducted by the Morrison and Fourmy Company in early 1901 indicated a population loss of 8,124, though the company believed that about 2,000 people left the city after the storm and never returned.
 On this basis, the death toll is no less than 6,000, while estimates range up to 12,000.
 It is believed 8,000 people—20% of the island's population—had lost their lives.
 Most had drowned or been crushed as the waves pounded the debris that had been their homes hours earlier.
 A number of fatalities also occurred after strong winds turned debris into projectiles.
 Many survived the storm itself but died after several days being trapped under the wreckage of the city, with rescuers unable to reach them.
 The rescuers could hear the screams of the survivors as they walked on the debris trying to rescue those they could.
 More people were killed in this single storm than the total of those killed in at least the next two deadliest tropical cyclones that have struck the United States since.
 The Galveston hurricane of 1900 remains the deadliest natural disaster in U.S. history.
+The disaster did not even spare the buried dead; a number of coffins, including reportedly that of actor-playwright Charles Francis Coghlan who had died in Galveston the previous year, were washed out of the local cemetery to sea by the tidal storm surge.